filecoin-project/specs/storage-market.md

 	// UpdateStorage is called by a miner to adjust the storage market actors
 	// accounting of the total storage in the storage market.
 	UpdateStorage(delta BytesAmount)

-  // PowerLookup returns a given miner's committed storage in the system.
-  // This number is used during leader election and block validation.
-  PowerLookup(miner Address) BytesAmount

-  // Convenience method that simply returns whether a given miner's committed
-  // power is > 0.
-  IsMiner(miner Address) bool

 	// GetTotalStorage returns the total committed storage in the system.
 This number is
 	// also used as the 'total power' in the system for the purposes of the power table